7RU7H/Archive/Web-Hacking/OWASP-top-whatever-historic-definitions.md

 ## Broken Access control
-Given a level of authentication, inadequate security allowing unintended access or control to the machine, user accounts and system files.
+Given a level of authentication, inadequate security allowing unintended access to, or control of the machine, user accounts and system files.
 For admin panels see [[Web-App-Administration-Consoles]], or for [[File-Inclusion-And-Directory-Traversal]].

 ## Cryptographic Failures
-Poor implementation of or lack of adequate cryptographic algorithms to protect data, or weak or faulty implementations. token cracking like [[JSON-web-tokens]], cookie cracking like [[Javascript-Cookie-Abuse]], man in the middle
+Poor implementation of or lack of adequate cryptographic algorithms to protect data, or weak or faulty implementations; token cracking like [[JSON-web-tokens]], cookie cracking like [[Javascript-Cookie-Abuse]], man in the middle

 ## Injection